lauravikanis/badJokes/README.md

 # badJokes

-An App to ocollect and rmember all the bad jokes you've heard in recent times.
+An App to collect and remember all the bad jokes you've heard.

-## if you find a bug please open an issue
+## -> If you find a bug please open an issue